MachineGnostics/machinegnostics.io/docs/contact.md

 ## Have a Question or Idea?

-No question is too small!
-We’re here to help and learn together.
-Use the forms below or connect with us on social media.
+No question is too small.
+We're here to help and collaborate — please reach out using one of the options below:

 ---